Schedule An Appointment

 When one loses one or more of their natural teeth, the jawbone starts to degrade at a faster rate.
 This means that the rate of new bone formation is lesser than its degradation.
 If missing teeth are not replaced timely, the residual brittle and the weaker jawbone is unable to support dental implants firmly.
 Many patients are not suitable candidates to get their missing teeth replaced with dental implants in these cases.

 However, this does not mean that they cannot get dental implants.
-Thanks to bone grafting, people with insufficient bone density and strength can still get dental implants.
-Bone grafting is also beneficial for individuals with jaw bone defects caused by disease, trauma, or cancer radiation therapy.
+Thanks to bone graft, people with insufficient bone density and strength can still get dental implants.
+Bone graft is also beneficial for individuals with jaw bone defects caused by disease, trauma, or cancer radiation therapy.

 According to the Canadian Dental Association, a bone graft is a procedure in which new bone – obtained from a natural or synthetic source – is placed at the site where the bone tissue is insufficient to support an implant.